 UK SEAGRASS AND MAERL BED LOCATIONS

 If you are planning a boating trip why not find out where these protected seagrass and maerl beds are located to better inform you of where to be more vigilant when considering an anchorage spot.

 Use these interactive maps to help locate seagrass and maerl beds across the UK:

 - Seagrass Locations – Natural England seagrass species maps

 - Maerl (lithothamnion corallioides) Locations – National Biodiversity Network Atlas

-Seagrass locations in four of the LIFE Recreation ReMEDIES Project sites (Isles of Sicily, Falmouth and Helford Estuaries, Plymouth Sound and Estuaries and the Solent) can also be seen in the maps below:
+Seagrass is located in the five LIFE Recreation ReMEDIES Project sites (Isles of Sicily, Falmouth and Helford Estuaries, Plymouth Sound and Estuaries and the Solent).
+Maps of seagrass locations can be seen on the maps below: